Aero knitting needles are a discontinued brand that was very popular in the 1960s, 1970s & 1980s.

 Cons

-- Not suitable for beginner knitters, as the stitches may slide off a bit too easily
+- Not for beginner knitters, as the stitches slide too easily

-- Not suitable for delicate or thin yarns as the tips aren’t sharp
+- Not for delicate yarns, as the tips aren’t sharp

 Features

-- Made From – Smooth aluminum, except the larger sizes, which are made of lightweight plastic.
+- Made From – Smooth aluminum, except the larger sizes, which are lightweight plastic.

 Pros